benwilber/tower-sessions-cookie-store/README.md

 For testing/debugging, the crate exposes `tower_sessions_cookie_store::{encode_record,
 decode_record}`.

+## Benefits of cookie-backed session storage

+- Stateless: no server-side session store to operate.
+- No per-request database/network I/O to load session state.
+- No backend database/table/indexes/migrations needed for session storage.

 ## Security notes

 - Cookie sessions are bearer tokens.
 If a cookie is stolen, it can be replayed until it expires.
+- Unlike server-side session stores (e.g. Redis), cookie-backed sessions have no server-side state to revoke.
+Any previously issued cookie remains valid until it expires, even if the application later rotates the session ID, updates session data, or "logs out" the user by clearing the cookie (the client will stop sending it, but an attacker holding a copy can still replay it until expiry).
 - The `dangerous-plaintext` feature offers **no tamper resistance**.
 A client can trivially edit the cookie to escalate privileges and impersonate other users (including staff/admin).
 Do not enable or use it in real applications.